 Thursday, November 9, 2017, 12:00 - 1:00 PM, CTE Seminar Room - O'Neill 251

 Sarah Castricum, Senior Instructional Developer & Francesca Minonne, Instructional Designer

 Hands-on activities such as problem solving and teamwork hold a lot of promise to transform learning, but they can also seem challenging to develop and evaluate.
 This session will explore ways to structure activities that will meet your learning goals for your students and offer them the support they need to succeed.
 We will consider how to use active learning in any discipline, class setting and time frame.
 Sarah Castricum and Francesca Minonne will facilitate this workshop.
 Lunch will be provided.
 Enrollment is limited; please register as soon as possible, but no later than November 2nd.

 Register for the ACT Seminar: Active Learning (Required)

-Register for the ACT Seminar: Getting Started in Hybrid and Online Contexts (Elective)
+Register for the ACT Seminar: Teaching in the U.S. Classroom (Elective)

 Francesca Minonne, Instructional Designer

 This seminar provides a practical discussion of how to foster a positive classroom climate that cultivates student learning.
-ACT participants will discuss practical strategies for creating and maintaining classroom guidelines and policies within a framework that promotes inclusive classroom environments.
-We’ll also discuss how gathering formative feedback about your teaching can help improve student learning.
+ACT participants will discuss strategies for creating and maintaining classroom guidelines and policies within a framework that promotes inclusive classroom environments.
+We’ll also look at how an understanding of student intellectual development can help us frame classroom activities and increase student resilience.
 This seminar will cover some of the material previously included in the “Classroom Climate & Classroom Management” session.
 Francesca Minonne will facilitate this workshop.
 Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than July 10th.
+Enrollment is limited; please register as soon as possible, but no later than November 23rd.